andrea-ballatore/litter-dynamics/README.md

 ![Distribution of Litterati observations in the Netherlands](https://github.com/andrea-ballatore/litter-dynamics/blob/master/figures/3%20litter_vs_pop_gementee_map-v3.png)

-See `datasets` for the data used to produce the publication below.
+See `datasets` for the data used to produce the analysis in the study below.
+The article contains precise references to the datasets.

 ## Built With